 The thesis will be written in the format of a scientific article and students will receive guidance and a typical structure for the thesis.
 Students can choose to either work in collaboration with a business partner on a sustainability issue, or adopt a more traditional research approach; in both cases, the output will be a scientific thesis typical of what is expected at the Master’s level (including literature review, research question, methodology, data collection, results and discussion).

 • Research project proposal (15%).
 This is an abstract of the thesis, handed in early in the process.
-This helps ensure that the student is going in a right direction and serves to address deficiencies in the thesis before it is too late to correct them.
+This helps ensure that the student is going in the right direction and serves to address deficiencies in the thesis before it is too late to correct them.

 None